tiskw/random-fourier-features/examples/rff_svc_for_mnist/README.md

 Where score means test accuracy of MNIST dataset and inference time means inference time for one image.

-Commonly used techniques like data normalization and dimention reduction using PCA is also used in the above analysis.
+Commonly used techniques like data normalization and dimension reduction using PCA is also used in the above analysis.
 See comments in the Python script for details.

-Score of RFF is slightly better than kernel SVM, moreover, prediction time of RFF is amazingly faster.
+The Score of RFF is slightly better than kernel SVM, moreover, the inference time of RFF is amazingly faster.
-On the otherhand, learning time of RFF can be longer than kernel SVM if dimention of RFF is large.
+On the other hand, the learning time of RFF can be longer than kernel SVM if the dimension of RFF is large.

-The following figures shows a tradeoff between accuracy and inference time of RFF.
+The following figure shows a tradeoff between the accuracy and inference time of RFF.

 <div align="center">
   <img src="./figures/figure_rff_svc_for_mnist.png" width="480" height="320" alt="Accuracy for each dimention in RFF SVC" />